 - * Print a character and then terminate the line.
 This method behaves as

-- * though it invokes {@link #print(char)}
+- * though it invokes {@link #print(char)} and then {@link

-- * #println()}
+- * #println()}.

 - *